Applies from Thu 2 Nov 2023, 9.25am to Thu 2 May 2024, 9.00am. Last reviewed: Mon 20 Nov 2023, 3.40pm.

-Other planned events: Notice of 1080 ground baiting program
+Other planned events: Notice of ongoing 1080 baiting program

 - Gardens of Stone National Park